3 Sources

 2

 .
-Security vulnerabilities become particularly concerning when developers implement AI-generated code without review.
-Attackers can exploit simple errors like typos in package names to inject manipulated libraries, and because dependencies are often managed automatically in vibe coding environments, the attack surface of an enterprise increases significantly2
+Attackers can exploit typos in package names to inject manipulated libraries, and if undetected, users unknowingly incorporate malicious code into company systems.
+Because dependencies are often managed automatically in vibe coding environments, the attack surface of enterprises increases significantly.

-Vibe coding fundamentally redefines what it means to be a developer.
-The more automated code generation becomes, the more quality assurance becomes a key responsibility
+The more automated code generation becomes, the more quality assurance emerges as a key responsibility for developers

 2